How Much Do Gardeners Make?

 If you love being outdoors, caring for the environment and improving the look of green spaces, a career in gardening might be just the thing for you.

-Since the UK COVID-19 lockdown in 2020, gardeners have been in consistently high demand thanks to homeowners spending more time in their properties due to the boom in remote working, and in 2024, a reported 158,700 individuals are now working as self-employed gardeners in the UK.
+Since the UK COVID-19 lockdown in 2020, gardeners have been in consistently high demand thanks to property owners spending more time caring for their home, and since 2024, it's reported there are over 158,000 self-employed gardeners in the UK.

 gardener